-For organizations without massive cashflow to support the average cost of software development or in house software development options, ongoing digital transformation and software development seem insurmountable.
-But for organizations of any size, building costly and large in house teams isn’t the only way; instead, organizations can leverage nearshoring as a strategy to stay on the edge of development.
+For organizations without the massive cash flow to support the average cost of software development or in house software development options, ongoing digital transformation and software development seem insurmountable.
+But for organizations of any size, building costly and large in-house teams isn’t the only way; instead, organizations can leverage nearshoring as a strategy to stay on the edge of development.

 What is nearshoring?